Brenda A Wiens

 About Brenda A Wiens

 Dr. Wiens’ specialty area is clinical child psychology, and she has experience working with a wide range of child populations and clinical concerns.
-Her areas of clinical interest include assessments for neurodevelopmental disorders including Autism Spectrum Disorder, ADHD, and language and learning disorders, as well as associated behavioral/emotional concerns.
-Dr. Wiens is involved in both the UF Health Center for Autism and Neurodevelopment (UF Health CAN) and the UF Multidisciplinary Diagnostic and Training Program (UF MDTP).
-She also supervises therapy cases through UF Health Psychology Specialties clinic.
-Dr. Wiens is a Co-Investigator on the UF project team for the longitudinal Adolescent Brain Cognitive Development (ABCD; PI’s Cottler and Nixon) project).
+Her primary area of clinical interest is assessment of neurodevelopmental disorders including Autism Spectrum Disorder, ADHD, and language and learning disorders, as well as associated behavioral/emotional concerns.
+Dr. Wiens is involved in the UF Multidisciplinary Diagnostic and Training Program (UF MDTP) and the UF Health Center for Autism and Neurodevelopment (UF Health CAN).
+She is also a Co-Investigator on the UF project team for the longitudinal Adolescent Brain Cognitive Development (ABCD; PI’s Cottler and Nixon) project).

 Related Links: